CBS Saturday Morning

 CBS Saturday Morning is a Saturday morning television program that broadcasts on the American television network, CBS.
-It is currently anchored by Michelle Miller, Dana Jacobson and Jeff Glor.
+It is currently anchored by Michelle Miller and Dana Jacobson.

 Although the program's name has changed several times throughout its existence to align with changes to its weekday counterpart, its format has evolved separately from, and more gradually compared to CBS' weekday morning programs.

 Scheduling

 The program airs live from 7:00 a.m. to 9:00 a.m.
 Eastern Time, although local air times for the Saturday broadcast vary significantly from station to station, even within the same time zone.
-In some markets, the local CBS affiliate may opt to pre-empt the Saturday program – usually to carry extended weekend morning local newscasts – and may instead air it on a digital subchannel or a sister station, or refuse to carry it at all.
+In some markets, the local CBS affiliate may opt to pre-empt the Saturday program either partially or outright – usually to carry extended weekend morning local newscasts – and may instead air it on a digital subchannel or a sister station, or refuse to carry it at all.

 Most CBS affiliates in the Central Time Zone carry the Saturday edition live from 6:00 a.m. to 8:00 a.m.
 Central Time, unlike its morning counterparts, which air their Saturday editions on a tape delay; it is the only morning program that airs live in both the Eastern and Central time zones, whereas the Saturday edition is aired on tape delay in the remaining time zones.

 History

 CBS News Saturday Morning (1997–1999)

 CBS debuted its first Saturday morning newscast on September 13, 1997, alongside the relaunch of its Saturday morning children's programming lineup as Think CBS Kids.
 Titled CBS News Saturday Morning, the program was originally anchored by Russ Mitchell and former New York congresswoman Susan Molinari, who left in 1998, followed by Dawn Stensland-Mendte in 1998–1999.

 For its first year, the program was broadcast live one hour later than the Monday through Friday version of the original CBS This Morning, starting at 8:00 a.m.
 Eastern Time; however, it was based out of the same studio at the CBS Broadcast Center that was home to the weekday broadcast.
 The program moved to the 7:00 a.m.
 Eastern time slot (uniform with the weekday broadcast) in September 1998.
-Many CBS stations aired CBS News Saturday Morning/The Saturday Early Show in varying time slots; however, some affiliates opted to pre-empt the Saturday edition in favor of airing local morning newscasts, while some chose to carry the network's Saturday morning children's program block afterward if their newscast ended before 9:00 a.m. in order to make up for the pre-emption of the national program, something that remains the case with the current iteration of the program.
+Many CBS stations aired CBS News Saturday Morning/The Saturday Early Show in varying time slots; however, some affiliates (such as KENS in San Antonio, Texas and WREG-TV in Memphis, Tennessee) opted to pre-empt the Saturday edition in favor of airing local morning newscasts, while some chose to carry the network's Saturday morning children's program block afterward if their newscast ended before 9:00 a.m. in order to make up for the pre-emption of the national program, something that remains the case with the current iteration of the program.

 By 1999, the program had launched a series of musical performances under the "Second Cup Café" banner (no relationship to the Canada-based Second Cup café chain, which has had some American franchises from time to time), which continued through subsequent versions of the program.